Combing for Credentials: Active Pattern Extraction from Smart Reply: Experimental Setup

 \emph{Email Id (ID)}: For the email id SSD, we use a list of 100 unique email aliases from Hilary Clinton's emails~\cite{hillaryaliases}.
 As mentioned earlier, usual email ids might get filtered out from the model training if a pattern-based scrubber is used and it detects `@' symbol.
 Hence we remove the domains such as ``\texttt{@abc.com}'', and only keep the first part of the email addresses.
 Our experiments show that even these alterations do not prevent the language models from memorizing them.

-\emph{Password (PW)}: We use a public list of 10,000 most common passwords~\cite{10kpasswords} for password SSD.
+\emph{Password (PW)}: We use a public list of the 10,000 most common passwords~\cite{10kpasswords} for password SSD.
 We randomly sample 100 passwords from the list.
 As with email addresses, we only consider the passwords that bypass the scrubber.
 For this, we use commonly used heuristic rules to filter out passwords.
-These include passwords that only have numbers or have less than six alphanumeric characters.
+These include removing passwords that only have numbers or have less than six alphanumeric characters.

-Since the common passwords can be simple to guess and can be easily recovered, it is considered a good practice to use easy to remember passphrases that consist of multiple words.
-For SSD, we create 100 random passphrases (\emph{PPH}) that are formed by concatenating \emph{three} different words from a publicly available word list~\cite{effwordlist}
+Since commonly used passwords can be simple to guess, it is considered good practice to use easy to remember passphrases that consist of multiple words.
+For SSD, we create 100 random passphrases (\emph{PPH}) that are formed by concatenating \emph{three} different words from a publicly available word list~\cite{effwordlist}.

 \emph{Login Credential (ID + PW)}: Even though email ids and passwords are individual sensitive information, extracting only one of them has limited practicality.
-In realistic scenarios, these two are often combined to represent login credential for websites, and hence extracting pair of email id and password poses a more sever security and privacy threat.
+In realistic scenarios, these two are often combined to represent login credential for websites, and hence extracting pair of email id and password poses a more severe security and privacy threat.
 We combine both email ids and passwords from above to create 100 login credential SSD.
 We also explore extracting stronger login credentials by replacing the passwords with passphrases (\emph{ID + PPH}).
 We create 100 unique combinations of email ids and passphrases for SSD.